So what are Cookies?

 Domain – Specifies the domain or sub-domain of the website that owns the cookie.

 Secure – If this parameter is set to TRUE, the cookie will be transmitted over a secure HTTPS connection only.
-Default value is FALSE, which means that it can be transmitted over HTTP or HTTPS connections.
+The default value is FALSE, which means that it can be transmitted over HTTP or HTTPS connections.

 First and Third-party cookies